 Robert F. Kennedy once said that “every community gets the kind of law enforcement it insists on.”
 There is no doubt that the police have a hard and dangerous job.
 And there is no doubt that the majority are brave, hardworking, and honorable public servants.
 They deserve our respect and gratitude.
 But they are not above the law.
 When they violate the Constitution, as a community, we must insist on holding them accountable.

-If you or a loved one have been the victim of abuse at the hands of law enforcement, call the Ohio police brutality lawyers at Bolek Besser Glesius LLC.
+If you or a loved one have been the victim of serious excessive force by law enforcement, call the Ohio police brutality lawyers at Bolek Besser Glesius LLC.
 We can help with civil rights cases in Cleveland, Columbus, Akron, Lorain, Youngstown, Toledo, and all throughout Ohio.